EliasPa/thesis-ssl-ich-segmentation/README.md

 3. Deep semi-supervised segmentation with weight-averaged consistency targets: https://arxiv.org/pdf/1807.04657.pdf
 4. FixMatch: Simplifying Semi-Supervised Learning with Consistency and Confidence: https://arxiv.org/ftp/arxiv/papers/2001/2001.07685.pdf

 Some code has been incorporated from third party repositories.
 These are indicated at the top of the file, or function as comments, or as License files.

-Please note that it is not allowed to use this code for commercial purposes.
+Please note that it is not allowed to use the code for commercial purposes unless otherwise indicated by comments or Licence files.